Student Support Services

-We offer either English or French as an Additional Language (EFL and FLE) support for students who enter into either the English or Bilingual Programme, without proficient language skills in the language, they are required to access their programme of learning.
+We offer either English or French as an Additional Language (EFL and FLE) support for students without proficient language skills in the language, they are required to access their programme of learning.
 Should your child require additional language support, they will be assessed to ascertain their current level of English or French.

 School Counselling and Wellbeing

 As a close community we support our students to be confident, self-reliant and resilient.
 Our aim is to ensure that our students have a positive mental wellbeing.
 The counselling service provides a confidential, safe, nurturing and personalized approach for students to explore difficulties they may encounter, complementing the wellbeing support at our school.

 - To provide a safe and nurturing environment to support the therapeutic process for all students, appropriate to the needs and life stage of the student

 - To identify, alongside the academic teams, and Student Support Services students who may be at risk of emotional, psychological and/or social issues as early as possible.

 - To provide ethical and professional support for vulnerable students

 - To provide wellbeing education to all students throughout their school life